 San Francisco Wrongful Death Attorneys

-Common causes of wrongful death cases include car and pedestrian accidents, slip and fall accidents, and medical malpractice.
+Common causes of wrongful death cases include car and pedestrian accidents, and medical malpractice.
+Other death cases we have handled involved plane crashes.
 California law treats injury claims that cause a death very differently from non-fatal personal injury cases, with the recoverable damages set by a complex set of laws.
 In a non-fatal personal injury case, “pain and suffering” is often the biggest part of the value of the case.
 But when a car or other type of accident causes a death in California, there is no compensation for any pain and suffering the deceased person experienced.
-Instead, spouses, registered domestic partners, children, or parents can recover for the loss of their relationship with their loved one, and are also entitled to be compensated for financial losses caused by the death.
+Instead, spouses, registered domestic partners, children, siblings, or parents can recover for the loss of their relationship with their loved one, and are also entitled to be compensated for financial losses caused by the death.
 If the person who died did not have a spouse, then children or parents, and/or brothers and sisters may be entitled to damages for wrongful death.

 Unless the person making the claim witnessed the accident that caused the death, California law does not allow compensation for the emotional distress of learning of a loved one’s death.
 Specifically, wrongful death claims in California can include compensation for: